-You must visit Foundant GLM, the Women’s Sports Foundation’s grant-management system, and follow the directions to register a new user profile.
-Once your profile is registered, you will be able to save and submit an application on the website.
-APPLY HERE
+During the program application period, an authorized representative must visit Foundant GLM, the Women’s Sports Foundation’s grant-management system, and follow the directions to register a new user profile or update an existing profile.
+Limit one (1) profile per person/email address.
+Once your profile is registered, you will be able to save and submit your application on the website.

 Under the organization information, please enter the contact information for USA Judo.
 A Tax ID number is not required to register (so you may leave that space blank).

 You will receive an e-mail at the e-mail address provided in your profile when your application has been received.

 Any application that is late, incomplete or requesting funds for an event or purchase of equipment that will occur before the applicant would receive the grant money will not be accepted.